personalrobotics/pr_assets/README.md

 grasped.
 Specifying a non-conservative approximation may cause CHOMP to return infeasible trajectories.

-## Naming Convention
+## Model Creation Guidelines

-We follow this naming convention for models of rigid bodies.
-Note that some models (e.g. un-textured objects, primitive collision geometry) may only require a subset of these files:
+We follow this naming convention for models of rigid bodies:

-- `model_name.kinbody.xml`: OpenRAVE object model
+- `model_name.kinbody.xml`: OpenRAVE [KinBody specification](http://openrave.programmingvision.com/wiki/index.php/Format:XML)
-- `model_name_collision.stl`: collision geometry
+- `model_name_collision.stl`: collision geometry (as small as possible)
-- `model_name_visual.dae`: visual geometry
+- `model_name_visual.dae`: visual geometry; medium resolution (< 500 kB)
-- `model_name_visual_0.jpg`: textures for visual geometry
+- `model_name_visual_0.jpg`: textures for visual geometry (< 500 kB)
 - `model_name_scan.dae`: raw model produced by the 3D scanner
 - `model_name_scan_0.jpg`: raw texture produced by the 3D model

-We do not have a strict naming convention for articulated bodies.
-However, please try your best to stay consistent with the existing models.
+Note that some models (e.g. un-textured objects, primitive collision geometry) may only require a subset of these files.
+Additionally, we do not have a strict naming convention for articulated bodies.
+Please try your best to stay consistent with the existing models.

 ## Contributors